Eden Medina is Associate Professor of Informatics and Computing, Affiliated Associate Professor of Law, and Adjunct

 understandings of Latin American history and the geography of

-technology, history of technology, and the social studies of science and
+geographies of technology, history of technology, and the social studies of science and

 Award: 2016 Amsterdamska Award from the European Society for the Study of Science and Technology (EASST) given to Beyond Imported Magic: Essays on Science, Technology and Society for "the most creative collaboration in an edited book in the broad field of science and technology studies."

 Upcoming travel: This fall I'll be on leave at the Maurer School of Law, but I will be traveling to Barcelona, Notre Dame, and Yale.
-In the spring I'll be traveling to Lisbon, Berlin, Lima, Santiago, Johns Hopkins, and Berkeley.
+In the spring I'll be traveling to Lisbon, Berlin, Lima, Santiago, MIT, Johns Hopkins, and Berkeley.

 Congratulations to my doctoral student Dongoh Park, who will begin working as a policy specialist at Google this fall!